harigopal/blog.harigopal.in/_drafts/application-state-in-reasonreact.md

 ---
 layout: post
-title: "Shared Application State in ReasonReact"
+title: "Application State in ReasonReact"
 categories: guides
 tags: react reason reasonml reasonreact
 ---

+## TL;DR?

+I've modified Jared Forsyth's tutorial on ReasonReact, improving application state management.
+By sending two props, `appState` and `appSend` to all child components, we allow them influence shared state directly, instead of relying on a complex web of callbacks.
+Sound interesting?

+## Go on...

 Want to implement shared state in _ReasonReact_ applications..?

 Probably not, if I'm being practical.
-The likelyhood of you, the reader, having even heard about _ReasonML_, let alone _ReasonReact_ is small.
-While it was featured in [_theStateOfJs 2017_](https://stateofjs.com/2017/flavors/results/), ~80% of survey respondents said that they'd never heard of it.
+The likelyhood of you, the reader, having even heard about _ReasonML_, let alone _ReasonReact_, is small.
+While _Reason_ was featured in [_theStateOfJs 2017_](https://stateofjs.com/2017/flavors/results/), ~80% of survey respondents said that they'd never heard of it.
 So if you haven't, that's totally OK.
 Head over to [ReasonML's homepage](https://reasonml.github.io/) right now, and give this new (sort of?) language a spin.
-It's certainly **cool**, it's built by the folks behind React, and has the might of Facebook behind it.
+It's **cool**, it's built by the folks behind React, and is backed by the might of OCaml.

-However, if you're among the ~19.2% who've heard about [ReasonReact](https://reasonml.github.io/reason-react), or the ~0.8% who've actually tried it **and** wondered about how shared / global state can work, this (short) tutorial is for **you**!
+However, if you're among the ~19.2% who've heard about [ReasonML](https://reasonml.github.io/reason-react), or the ~0.8% who've actually tried it **and** wondered about how shared / global state can work, this tutorial is for **you**!
 All of the code I'll refer to in this article is available [on this repo](http://github.com/harigopal/react-re-exp).

 ## But first, some background

 Last year, [Jared Forsyth](https://jaredforsyth.com) published [_A ReasonReact Tutorial_](https://jaredforsyth.com/2017/07/05/a-reason-react-tutorial/), an excellent starting point for folks interested in building React applications with ReasonML.
-The tutorial involves building a simple Todo list app, using reducers to manage application state - a feature provided out-of-the-box by ReasonReact.
+The tutorial involves building a simple Todo list app, using reducers to manage application state &mdash; a feature provided out-of-the-box by ReasonReact.
 The application structure looks _something_ like this:

 ```
 App implements reducer(action)